 - 3) They can see how their marketing campaigns stack up against their competitors.

 - 4) They can hold themselves accountable by showing their marketing metrics to sales.

 If you’re unable to accomplish the first marketing ROI goal, then the following three are all moot.
 It also means it’s time to rethink your overall marketing strategy and the purpose of the martech in your stack.

-When it comes to the latter, there’s really only one proven martech solution that B2C and B2B marketers alike are adopting to consistently provide greater marketing ROI by syncing with other systems in their stack and extracting the most value out of those platforms and the marketing organization at large.
+When it comes to the latter, there’s really only one proven martech solution enterprise marketers are adopting to consistently provide greater marketing ROI by syncing with other systems in their stack and extracting the most value out of those platforms and the marketing organization at large.

 (You already know where we’re going with this.)

 How a CDP can help increase your return on investment

 When you incorporate a customer data platform into your stack, you greatly enhance the odds of proving your marketing investment was more than worth it.